 Scobey was a two-time All-Big 12 selection at Kansas State after a standout junior college career at Northeastern Oklahoma A&M. In two seasons at Kansas State, he set an all-time school record with 31 rushing touchdowns and ranked in the top 10 in program history with nine 100-yard rushing games, 1,981 rushing yards, and 186 points scored.
 He also set a single-season school record with 1,263 rushing yards on 240 carries as a senior in 2001.

 He was an honorable mention All-American selection by USA Today at Del City High School in Oklahoma City, OK where he set a single-season rushing record with 1,819 yards and 21 touchdowns in 1997.
-He graduated from Kansas State with a degree in Social Science.
+He graduated from Kansas State with a bachelor’s degree in Social Science.